retro16/acsi2stm/doc/compatibility.md

 * Atari 520 STF, TOS 1.04, GemDrive + ICD driver
 * Atari 1040 STE, TOS 1.62, GemDrive + ICD driver
 * Atari 1040 STE, TOS 1.62, GemDrive + PP driver
+* Atari 1040 STE, TOS 1.62, GemDrive + Atari AHDI driver
 * Atari 1040 STE, TOS 2.06, GemDrive + ICD driver
 * Atari 1040 STE, EmuTOS, integrated ACSI driver + GemDrive
 * Atari TT030, ACSI mode (driver not specified)

 GemDrive mode is currently tested on Atari ST and STE (no TT or Falcon).
-It might work on the TT or the Falcon.
+It probably works on the TT or the Falcon.
 If anybody owns this hardware and is interested, please open a GitHub issue.
 Testing is safe for the hardware, not for data.